Synthesizing Attack-Aware Control and Active Sensing Strategies under Reactive Sensor Attacks: Synthesizing attack-aware strategies with active perception

-It is observed that the game $\cal G$ is a two-player stochastic game with one-sided partial observation and actions are visible to both players.
-Compared to the original game, now P2's sensor attack actions can directly change the states in $\cal G$.
-The solutions of games with one-sided observations and omega-regular objectives have been studied in \cite{raskin2007algorithms,doyen2011games,chatterjee2013survey}.
-However, the existing solution shows belief-based deterministic strategies are not sufficient for almost-sure winning and proposes a finite-memory, deterministic strategy \cite{chatterjee2013survey}.

-Next, we show a belief-based, almost-sure winning \emph{randomized} strategy for P1 can be solved by Alg.~\ref{alg:posg-reachability}.
+Next, we introduce Alg.~\ref{alg:posg-reachability} to compute a belief-based, \ac{asw} \emph{randomized} strategy for P1.
 The algorithm includes the following steps: In the first step, we use the solution of two-player stochastic games with two-sided perfect observations \cite{bloemGraphGamesReactive2018}, to solve the positive winning region for P2, denoted $\poswin_2 \subsetneq Q$, which includes a set of states from which P2 can ensure a winning play with a positive probability, when both players have perfect observations.
 Starting from any state $q\in \poswin_2$, if P1 cannot reach $q_F$ with probability one even if P1 has perfect observation, then P1 cannot reach $q_F$ with probability one given partial observations.

 In the second step, we initialize a set $Y_0 = Q\setminus \poswin_2$ and iteratively refine the set $Y_i$ to obtain $Y_{i+1}$, for $i\ge 0$.
-At iteration $i$, Alg.~\ref{alg:posg-reachability} computes a set of states, from which P1 can ensure to stay within $Y_i$ with probability one, and with a positive probability, to reach $q_F$ in finitely many steps.
+At iteration $i$, Alg.~\ref{alg:posg-reachability} computes a set of states, from which P1 can ensure to stay within $Y_i$ with probability one, and with a positive probability, to reach $q_F$ in finite steps.
 The following functions are defined: For each P1's state $q\in Q_1$, $Y \subseteq Q$, let

 where $\post_{\cal G} (q, (a,\sense)) =\{q' \mid \delta (q, (a,\sense),q') > 0 \}$ is the set of states that can be reached given P1 applies $(a,\sense)$ at state $q$.
 By definition, P1 ensures that the next state stays within $Y$ by taking an allowed action in $\allow(q, Y)$.